rocketinsights/android-base/README.md

 This is the first version of a mock application that hopefully will evolve into the base project for Rocket's Android application.

+Important branches:
+- main - This branch represents the current state of the project.
+It's under regular maintenance.
+Use stable version of Android Studio to open the project.
+- canary - This branch is for trying out Android preview features.
+Some features might be merged from this branch to master branch in the future.
+It is not under regular maintenance.
+Use canary version of Android Studio to open the project.

 [![Bitrise Build Status](https://app.bitrise.io/app/edf2965e90d6ca81/status.svg?token=M9TjJbSh1cmaUfFqzBkEUg&branch=master)](https://app.bitrise.io/app/edf2965e90d6ca81)

 [![CircleCI Build Status](https://circleci.com/gh/rocketinsights/android-base.svg?style=svg&circle-token=bd395430a4c3e2741c39f8b305be451bf1655e15)](https://circleci.com/gh/rocketinsights/android-base)